plecbe/Cryptography/README.md

 MyCaesar.py is an encode/decode tool using the Caesar cipher (substitution with character 3 ranks higher in the alphabet).

-MyVigenere.py is an encode/decode tool using the Vigénère algorithm (substitution with a character found in a matrix combining a character from the clear text and a character from a secret key.
+MyVigenere.py is an encode/decode tool using the Vigénère algorithm (substitution with a character found in a matrix combining a character from the clear text and a character from a secret key).